: TODAY'S ROYAL FAMILY

 The Sovereign Grant is provided by HM Treasury and consolidates the funding previously provided through the Civil List and the Property Services, Communications and Information and Royal Travel Grants-in-aid.

 HM Treasury is responsible for monitoring the application of the Sovereign Grant in accordance with the Memorandum of Understanding between HM Treasury and the Royal Household.

-On 1 April 2012 the arrangements for the funding of The Queen’s Official Duties changed.
-The new system of funding, referred to as the ‘Sovereign Grant’, replaces the Civil List and the three Grants-in-Aid (for Royal Travel, Communications and Information, and the Maintenance of the Royal Palaces) with a single, consolidated annual grant.
+On 1 April 2012 the arrangements for the funding of The then Queen’s Official Duties changed.
+The new system of funding, referred to as the ‘Sovereign Grant’, replaced the Civil List and the three Grants-in-Aid (for Royal Travel, Communications and Information, and the Maintenance of the Royal Palaces) with a single, consolidated annual grant.

-The Sovereign Grant is designed to be a more permanent arrangement than the old Civil List system, which was reign-specific.
+The Sovereign Grant was designed to be a more permanent arrangement than the old Civil List system, which was reign-specific.
 Funding for the Sovereign Grant comes from a percentage of the profits of the Crown Estate revenue (initially set at 15%).
 The grant will be reviewed every five years by the Royal Trustees (the Prime Minister, the Chancellor of the Exchequer and the Keeper of the Privy Purse), and annual financial accounts will continue to be prepared and published by the Keeper of the Privy Purse.